zzzprojects/learn-orm/tutorials/net-core-3-x/com-components.md

 ## MSIX Deployment

-[MSIX](https://docs.microsoft.com/en-us/windows/msix/overview) is a new Windows application package format that combines the best features of MSI, .appx, App-V, and ClickOnce to provide a modern and reliable packaging experience.

- - It can be used to deploy .NET Core 3.0 desktop applications to Windows 10.
- - The Windows Application Packaging Project, available in Visual Studio 2019, allows you to create MSIX packages with self-contained .NET Core applications.
+MSIX is a new Windows application package format.
+It can be used to deploy .NET Core 3.0 desktop applications to Windows 10.
+The Windows Application Packaging Project, available in Visual Studio 2019, allows you to create MSIX packages with self-contained .NET Core applications.

 The .NET Core project file must specify the supported runtimes in the `<RuntimeIdentifiers>` property.